Frequently Asked Questions

 • What is load capacitance?

-This is the capacitance of the oscillator circuit as presented to the quartz crystal resonator.
-The most common type of crystal is parallel resonant where the crystal operates at a frequency above its series resonant frequency (point of lowest impedance).
+The capacitance of the oscillator circuit is connected to the quartz crystal, whether in series or parallel configuration.
+The most common type of crystal is parallel resonant, where the crystal operates at a frequency above its series resonant frequency (the point of lowest impedance).
+The capacitance value is also crucial for determining the frequency tolerance.
+To learn more about this topic refer to our blog regarding: The common myths around load capacitance

 • Will the crystal operate outside its specified temperature range?

 Yes!
-If for example a crystal is specified over –10 to +60°C it will perform without any issue over –40 to +85°C but it is possible that it will fall outside its specified stability.
+For example, if a crystal is specified over –10 to +60°C it will perform without any issue over –40 to +85°C but it is possible that it will fall outside its specified stability.
 This may not matter if the application needs just a stable frequency rather than an accurate frequency.

 • Why is it important to specify the operating temperature range?

-See 4.
-Above.
-Also if the temperature goes significantly outside the specified temperature range it is possible that damage to the crystal may be caused.
+If the temperature goes significantly outside the specified temperature range it is possible that damage to the crystal may be caused.
+Also, refer above.

 • Explain the differences between fundamental crystals and overtone crystals

-A fundamental crystal oscillates at the frequency determined by the dimensions of the quartz blank.
-Overtone crystals operate at either the 3rd, 5th or 7th multiple of the fundamental.
-The crystal is specially designed to operate in these modes.
+A fundamental crystal oscillates at a frequency determined by the dimensions of the quartz blank.
+Overtone crystals operate at the 3rd, 5th, or 7th multiple of the fundamental frequency.
+The crystal is specifically designed to operate in overtone mode, and enables higher frequencies to be achieved.

 • Where do I get specifications of the IQD products?